Home Writing Projects Setup Protocol CV

 • the Modal image Python and pip packages,

-• the sample seed, with row-level outputs written to JSON.
+• the sample seed for custom sampled probes, with row-level outputs written to JSON.

 uv run talkie-evals harness \